fyne-io/docs.fyne.io/extend/numerical-entry.md

 }
 ```

-If we want to update the implementation to allow for decimal numers as well, we can simply add `.` and `,` to the list of allowed runes (some languages use commas over dots for decimal notations).
+If we want to update the implementation to allow for decimal numbers as well, we can simply add `.` and `,` to the list of allowed runes (some languages use commas over dots for decimal notations).

 ```go
 func (e *numericalEntry) TypedRune(r rune) {